 - Offer: a clear offer by one person or organisation to another.
 If an offer is rejected, that offer automatically ends;

-- Acceptance: the other party must accept the whole offer without conditions.
+- Acceptance: the other party must accept the offer in a way that results in a ‘meeting of minds’ (i.e. there is consensus as to the terms of the offer and acceptance).
+A counteroffer is not acceptance.
 For example, if an art buyer offers you $500 for your painting and you say that you would take $600, you have not accepted the buyer’s offer, but made a new offer that the buyer can accept or reject.
-This is referred to as a "counter offer".
-There can be many offers and counter offers before there is an agreement;
+There can be many offers and counter offers before there is consensus.

-- Consideration: this is what each party gives to the other as the agreed price for the other’s promises.
-Remember, the agreed price doesn’t have to be money, it can be another benefit, such as any commitment to do something that is a benefit to the party receiving that promise; and
+- Consideration: the exchange of something of value (known as ‘consideration’).
+This is what each party gives to the other as the agreed price for the other’s promises or payment.
+Consideration doesn’t have to be money, it can be any commitment to do something that is a benefit to the party receiving that promise; and

 - Intention: the people or organisations entering into the contract must intend to create legal relations.